butterrsoft/GyrSync/README.md

 <img width="2000" height="340" alt="Gyr5" src="https://github.com/user-attachments/assets/af9bb90f-d9c1-43df-99e5-139352f99b71" />

 CRT TV/monitor protection and diagnostic dongle for 240p/15kHz, 25kHz and/or 480p/31kHz, with EDID, h-pos, v-pos, field-offset, and selectable sync pass/combine/polarity methods.
 Takes VGA/RGBHV input.
 Outputs C-sync on VGA pin 13 (or separate sync, if desired) when safe.
 Otherwise the RED led comes on and sync output is blocked.
-RGB still passes through, so you may see something harmless on screen.
+RGB still passes through, which is harmless on screen.

 ((picture))